stashed/docs/docs/guides/latest/auto-backup/pvc.md

 You have to add the following 3 annotations to a targeted PVC to enable backup for it:

-1. Name of the `BackupBlueprint` object where a template for `Repository` and `BackupConfiguration` has been defined.
+1. Name of the `BackupBlueprint` object where a blueprint for `Repository` and `BackupConfiguration` has been defined.

     ```yaml
     stash.appscode.com/backup-blueprint: <BackupBlueprint name>